IceLuna/Eagle/docs/source/assets/particle_system.rst

 .. note::

-   It's a screen space collision detection, meaning collision detection won't work if a geometry it's supposed to collider with is not visible.
+   It's a screen space collision detection, meaning collision detection won't work if a geometry it's supposed to collide with is not visible.
-   Also, precision of the collision detection heavily depends on the view angle.
+   Also, precision of the collision detection heavily depends on the camera angle and distance from the geometry.

 - **Emission Shape**.
 Can be set to ``Point``, ``Sphere``, ``Sphere Surface``, ``Box``, ``Ring``, or ``Mesh``.